-7 Indeed, during the compilation of the reference library for cassava, sweetpotatoes, maize, and groundnuts, it was difficult get local reference varieties except for bananas whose local materials are been conserved by the Bioversity international one of the CGIAR centres.
+7 Indeed, during the compilation of the reference library for cassava, sweetpotatoes, maize, and groundnut, it was difficult to get local reference varieties except for bananas, whose local materials are conserved by CGIAR's Alliance of Bioversity International and CIAT at the International Musa Germplasm Transit Center in Belgium.

-ability to access improved agricultural technologies.
-Kjaer and Joughin (2012) argue, however, that over time political interference increased, leading to donors gradually abandoning support after the conclusion of the first phase at the end of 2009.
+NAADS was initially supported by the highest levels of the Ugandan government.
+An impact evaluation carried out by the International Food Policy Institute (IFPRI) (Benin et al, 2007) reinforced the perception that the program was effective in improving farmers' ability to access improved agricultural technologies.
+Kjaer and Joughin (2012) argue, however, that political interference increased over time, leading donors to gradually abandon support after the conclusion of the first phase at the end of 2009.

 Reforms in the early 2010s - notably at a conference convened by MAAIF in mid-2013 - transferred NAADS back to the MAAIF.
 A new Single Spine Extension System aimed to rebuild and revitalize the public extension system, effectively re-centralizing it under a new Directorate of Agricultural Extension Services.
-In mid-2014, President Museveni announced that procuring and distributing agricultural inputs and carrying out strategic interventions would be carried out through a program entitled Operation Wealth Creation (OWC) which leveraged the power of the army to distribute planting materials for crops with a high degree of central oversight.
-Initially, after receiving induction agriculture training, 300 army veterans were sent out to deliver materials.8
+In mid-2014, President Museveni announced that procuring and distributing agricultural inputs and carrying out strategic interventions would be carried out through a program entitled Operation Wealth Creation (OWC), which leveraged the power of the army to distribute planting materials for crops with a high degree of central oversight.
+Initially, after receiving induction agriculture training, 300 army veterans were sent out to deliver materials8.

-In November 2022, the government announced that OWC would no longer distribute agricultural inputs after farmers complained about low-quality inputs, planting materials arriving at the wrong time, and mismatches between what farmers want to grow and the planting materials being provided (Robert and Mesharch 2018).
+In November 2022, the government announced that OWC would no longer distribute agricultural inputs after farmers complained about low-quality inputs, planting materials arriving at the wrong time, and mismatches between what farmers wanted to grow and the planting materials provided (Robert and Mesharch 2018).

 Instead, funds are now sent via the OWC to Savings and Credit Cooperative Organizations (SACCOs) at the local level, under the Parish Development Model (PDM) - a "multi-sectoral strategy for transforming subsistence households into the money economy" (Government of Uganda, 2022).
-The PDM embeds an agricultural transition towards commercially viable production within a wider process of transformation for the poorest regions of the country.
-Possibly in part as a reaction to these institutional challenges that constrain effective agricultural extension, the large research for development programs such as the East African Agricultural Productivity Program (EAAPP); Agricultural Technology and Agribusiness Advisory Services (ATAAS) Program; and the Agriculture Cluster Development Project (ACDP) - all funded by the World Bank and other partners - have focused on development and promotion of new improved technologies.
+The PDM embeds agricultural transition towards commercially viable production within a wider process of transformation for the poorest regions of the country.
+Possibly in part as a reaction to these institutional challenges that constrain effective agricultural extension, the large research for development programs such as the East African Agricultural Productivity Program (EAAPP), Agricultural Technology and Agribusiness Advisory Services (ATAAS) Program, and the Agriculture Cluster Development Project (ACDP) - all funded by the World Bank and other partners - have focused on development and promotion of new improved technologies.
 Promotion of conservation agriculture technologies, terraces, and rehabilitation of degraded watersheds with contour/grass bunds, agroforestry, and sustainable land management practices such as mulching, intercropping, and crop rotations have all come under the purview of these programs.
-They span 40 districts and 77 sub-counties and have the goal of improving the health of systems that support agricultural production (See also Section 4.5.2).
+They span 40 districts and 77 sub-counties, and have the goal of improving the health of systems that support agricultural production (see also Section 4.5.2).